City Lit fine art: year 2

 What is the course about?

-This course will enable you to develop and utilise the studio skills and abilities in critical reflection you will jave acquired in year 1.
-It provides a framework to identify and develop a self-motivated fine art project in different media or media combinations.
-In Year 2 you will be required to reflect on previous successes to propose and produce a personal creative project consisting of a cohesive body of refined artwork that is ready for exhibition.
-The three terms that constitute the VM552 course will be used to reflect the trajectory of a simple creative project, from an initial emphasis on creative Research and Development, to Refinement and Production in term 2 through to Completion and Presentation in term 3.
+This course will enable you to develop and utilise the studio skills and abilities in critical reflection you will have acquired in year 1 of CLFA (or equivalent).
+It provides a framework to identify, develop and produce a self-motivated contemporary art project in different media or media combinations.
+In Year 2 you will be required to reflect on previous successes to propose and produce a personal creative project consisting of a cohesive and refined body of work that is ready for public exhibition.
+The three terms that constitute the Year 2 course will be used to reflect the trajectory of a simple creative project, from an initial emphasis on creative Research and Development, to Refinement and Production in term 2, through to Completion and Presentation in term 3.
 Your personal creative work will develop within an environment of self-directed studio activity, contextual discussions, tutor advice and feedback and evaluation of work in progress.

 What will we cover?

 There will be a research-based focus to help you define the starting point for your creative work.
 Thereafter you will be able to develop an individual creative project through negotiation and regular communication with your tutors.
-Some studio sessions may offer focus on specific media areas and all sessions will offer you the chance to develop your artwork through self-directed creative activities.
-Some art history and contextual studies are integral to the programme, and you will be asked to consider relevant relationships of theory to your practice.
-Students participate in a final group exhibition, which is aimed at giving everyone the learning experience of collaboration, planning, organising, installing, and promoting a group exhibition.
+Some studio sessions may offer focus on specific media processes and all sessions will offer you the chance to develop your artwork through self-directed creative activities.

 What will I achieve?